 Cost-effectiveness and scheduling

 Costs are determined by drilled meters, cooling capacity, deployment duration, monitoring effort, and site logistics.
 Predictable, water-free work windows accelerate splitting and shearing operations and reduce rework.
 Schedules tightly couple freezing with the takt units of the deconstruction crews to minimize idle times and make optimal use of temperature windows.
+Early load management for power supply, coordinated deliveries for nitrogen, and clear acceptance gates reduce delays and keep costs transparent.

 Typical sources of error and how to avoid them